I want to help you boost your GPA in college. But before we get to that, I want to tell you a story.

 Once you have a planner, set aside a few minutes to schedule your time.

 Start with sleep.
 Always make sure that you are getting at least eight hours of sleep a night.
 I guarantee you, you will learn better, work better, and be happier and healthier if you sleep enough.
-For more info on this, check out my post on why balance matters.

 This leaves you with 16 hours left to go to class, do your work, and take care of yourself.
 For some people, the 8-8-8 system is really effective: eight hours of sleep, eight hours of work, and eight hours of extracurriculars, self-care, and free time.
 This doesn’t work for everyone (it doesn’t work for me!), so experiment with your schedule and find what works for you.